FJH-Photurnal/hallow-world/Daily_activity.md

 Onto what my activities yesterday and today have wrought before now.
 Decisions, concentrate on Python and its variants, learn a more sophisticated IDE (VSC, Visual Studio Code) and create an ordered file structure that spans the veriaty of platforms I use.
 Some research and notions of effective development indicated version control is important leading to the use of Git and Github.
 Also, I determined that I need to establish a complete development environment including uPython and cPython source trees.
 This required learning how to use Git, a CLI application so I sought a GUI option.
 This led to the Github Desktop application that this document is being used to experiment with.

+[02/04/2021 10:31am]

+Using an ancient celeron x86 platform with Win10 (2004).
+Installed the latest Visual Studio Code, VSC extentions Python, RT-Thread Micropython, Language Tool, Circuitpython and Pylance.

+Installed Github desktop and began learning its operation.
+Tried to clone the Micropython src, failed.
+Need to fork and clone using my Github account.

+Began and continued writing this document and others.

+Need to add a TODO list.
+[11:17am] "To Do Tasks" extension to create and manage .todo and .tasks project files.